CentaurusInfra/alnair/profiling/k8s-clusters/README.md

 Having set up the server inventory with groups, let’s move on to installing operating system level dependencies and creating configuration settings.

-# Step 2 — Creating a Non-Root User on All Remote Servers
+# 4. Creating a Non-Root User on All Remote Servers

 Create a file named **initial.yml** in the workspace:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~